Kovan Tax Law - Jason Kovan | Tax Attorney

 You received multiple notices or deadlines.

-When to Hire an IRS Audit Defense Attorney
+When to Hire a Tax Attorney.
+IRS Audit Defense.

 Early legal guidance often improves the quality of the response and the range of available options.

-If you are dealing with a levy issue, speaking with an IRS levy attorney quickly is important.
-Delays can reduce available options and increase financial pressure.
+If you are dealing with an IRS levy issue, speaking with an attorney who deals with IRS levies is critical.
+Delays can reduce available options and increase financial exposure.

 IRS levies.